How to sell war medals – a guide

 There are a few different places you can sell medals online.
 Not all of them are free and some ways of selling will take longer than others.
 There’s no denying that selling medals on eBay is one of the most popular ways.

 If you are selling your medals on eBay it’s important that you have a good understanding of what your medals are.
 You’ll also need to read eBay’s extensive terms and conditions.

 There are many types of medal you can sell on eBay but some are prohibited.
 For instance, you can’t sell Purple Heart Medals on eBay.

 There’s also a long list of Nazi medals and memorabilia that you can’t sell.

 Collectors will often trawl eBay looking for a bargain.
-If you aren’t sure what you’re selling, you could end up getting less money than your medal is worth.
+If you aren’t sure what you’re selling, you could easily end up getting less money than your medal is worth.

 Remember there may also be fees for listing and selling your items.
 Make sure you do plenty of research before you decide to sell in this way. eBay allows you to sell up to 1,000 items a month with no listing fee, but they take 10% of the final sale price, capped at £250.

 eBay isn’t the only online auction platform, but similar rules apply.
 Always read the terms and conditions and research any associated fees.